Hello everybody and welcome to this online Python programming course.

 Well, we said it is free to download so that is something out of the way.
 You don’t need any other knowledge.
 I will basically begin from the beginning.
 From the basics themselves and we will then build up our knowledge to more intermediate and later more advanced stuff.
 Now, that is the answer.
 You do not need any Python programming knowledge or experience or any other programming experience.
-If this is the first programming language that you encounter feel free to enjoy this course.
-We will explain everything in great details so nothing to worry about there.
+If this is the first programming language that you encounter, feel free to enjoy this course.
+We will explain everything in great detail so nothing to worry about there.
 Let us just end this real quick and in the next video we are finally going to download Python 3 and see how it works.

 Part Three: Start Python 3 Coding Today!

 Go right up here http://python.org/downloads/ and then add another slash at the end of this link.
-Press here enter.
+Press here to enter.
 Now, once again this will lead us to a page where we can download different versions of Python.
-It will show us right here as we can see that the latest version of Python currently is Python 3.7.3.
+It will show us right here as we can see that the latest version of Python is currently Python 3.7.3.

-As I said before if you have a newer version feel free to download that one as long as it is a Python 3 version and not Python 2.
+As I said before, if you have a newer version feel free to download that one as long as it is a Python 3 version and not Python 2.
 We can see the release dates right here and different versions.
 This is ours that we are going to download released on the March 25th 2019.

 Right here right up there you can read ‘Looking for Python with a different OS.‘

 Were about to click Python for Windows and right here we’re going to have a different version for Python 3.7.3.
-Note this statements right here that says Python 3.7.3 cannot be used on Windows XP or earlier, so if you are using Windows XP – which I highly doubt – it is 2019.
+Note this statement right here that says Python 3.7.3 cannot be used on Windows XP or earlier, so if you are using Windows XP – which I highly doubt – it is 2019.
 Nobody is using XP anymore but if you are you’re going to have to upgrade or download a different version of Python since this one won’t work on Windows XP.

 You can see these different things right here such as table releases and pre-releases.